Miyako Island: Geography

 Miyako Island is well known for its beauty, particularly the Eastern Cape (東平安名岬, Higashi-hennazaki), a nationally designated Place of Scenic Beauty at the southeasternmost point of Miyako Island.
 It is considered by many as one of the most beautiful spots in Japan.
 Other notable locations include Yonaha Maehama beach, Sunayama beach, Painagama Beach and the sights on Irabu-jima.
 There are three islands nearby which are connected by bridges to Miyako Island, Irabujima (as of early 2015), Ikema Island (池間島, Ikema-jima), and Kurima Island (来間島, Kurima-jima).

 Ikema Bridge connects Miyako Island and Ikema Island.
 It is 1,425 m-long and was completed in February 1992.
 Yonaha Maehama beach can be viewed from the opposite side on Kurima Island.
-The Miyako language, one of several Ryukyuan languages spoken there to some degree.
+The Miyako language is one of several Ryukyuan languages and is spoken there to some degree.

 Climate

 Miyako Island has a tropical rainforest climate (Af according to the Köppen climate classification), because all twelve months have a mean temperature of at least 18 C.